Find Affordable College Courses

 Read More…

 A rank of #5 on this year’s list means Brigham Young University - Idaho is a great place for communication and journalism students working on their bachelor’s degree.
-Located in the distant town of Rexburg, BYU - I is a private not-for-profit college with a fairly large student population.
+Located in the distant town of Rexburg, BYU - I is a private not-for-profit school with a fairly large student population.

 About 63% of the students majoring in communication and journalism at the school are women while 37% are male.